Ingredient Definitions

 Modified (food) starch (V): starch which has been treated physically or chemically to modify one or more of its key physical or chemical properties.
 Physical modification can include drum-drying, extrusion, spray drying or heat/moisture treatment.
 Chemicals used to modify starch include propylene oxide, succinic anhydride, 1-octenyl succinic anhydride, aluminum sulfate or sodium hydroxide

-Monoazo (Sunset Yellow FCF, Orange Yellow S, FD&C Yellow 6) (V): a synthetic coal tar and azo yellow dye
+Monoazo (Sunset Yellow FCF, Orange Yellow S) (B): FD&C Yellow 6

 Monocalcium Phosphate (B): (Monobasic calcium phosphate, Monocalcium orthophosphate) The Monobasic form of calcium phosphate.